Actors & Musicians

 dizziness, breathlessness, irritability, difficulty in concentrating, loss of libido, headaches, loss of appetite, muscle tension, a tight feeling in the chest, sweating, difficulty sleeping, poor performance, diarrhoea, palpitations.

-The Drink Less alcohol programme is a three session programme designed to:
+The Drink Less alcohol programme is a programme designed to:

 • Help you become very aware of the circumstances where you are drinking.